Ok, let’s talk openly about exclusivity.

 Ouch!
 Common Non-Exclusive Watch-Outs

-- Delivering: In relation to short-term rentals, do not underestimate the complexity of the on-the-ground operations: the cleaning, linen, housekeeping, arrival, departure, keys etc. When there are multiple agencies involved there is unavoidable confusion which is often created in time pressure situations and, unfortunately, mistakes are made in relation to quality assurance and consistency.
-If you are going to go down the non-exclusive route we typically insist that one of the parties is ultimately responsible for the entire operations (even of the other agencies’ tenancy).
-Beware of, “too many cooks spoil the broth.”
+- Delivering: In relation to short-term rentals, do not underestimate the complexity of the on-the-ground operations: the cleaning, linen, housekeeping, arrival, departure, keys etc. When there are multiple agencies involved there is unavoidable confusion which is often created in time-pressure situations and, unfortunately, mistakes are made concerning quality assurance and consistency.
+If you are going to go down the non-exclusive route we typically insist that one of the parties is ultimately responsible for the entire operations (even if the other agencies’ tenancy).
+Beware of “too many cooks spoil the broth.”
 Where there is a primary and secondary agency the latter is used more as a channel booking agent than the relationship holder.

 - Pricing Parity: It’s just not fair to allow one agency to have preferential pricing over the other.
 Although this may not be your intention, the bottom line is that agencies negotiate and sadly it will be perceived as undercutting and undermining if one is allowed to close deals at a lower price than the other.
 The worst part is it happens without you even knowing it.
 This gets far more complex especially when dealing with short-term rentals where seasonality and length of stay rate calculators come into play.

 - Image Use: A common misconception investors have is that they “own” the photography when they have paid for it.
 Sadly this is not true, the intellectual property is owned by the photographer.
 Copyright is licensed.
-This can get tricky and can escalate rapidly especially when the photographer is unaware there are multiple people leveraging their imagery.
-Big danger…watch out as it can become very expensive indeed and there is now robotic software that scans the internet and recognizes images as each image has a unique digital signature.
+This can get tricky and can escalate rapidly especially when the photographer is unaware multiple people are leveraging their imagery.
+Big danger…watch out as it can become very expensive indeed and there is now robotic software that scans the internet and recognises images as each image has a unique digital signature.

 - Finance and Accounting.
 Remember whatever agency you’re dealing with, please make sure they’re located in Australia and that they have an appropriate license.
 Importantly make sure your money is held securely in an Australian trust account.
 We have seen a few people burned on this.
 Buyer beware.